Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Abstract

 \section{Abstract}

 Deep Operator Networks (DeepONets) have become a central tool in data-driven operator learning, providing flexible surrogates for nonlinear mappings arising in partial differential equations (PDEs).
 However, the standard trunk design based on fully connected layers acting on raw spatial or spatiotemporal coordinates struggles to represent sharp gradients, boundary layers, and other non-periodic structures commonly found in PDEs posed on bounded domains with Dirichlet or Neumann boundary conditions.
 To address these limitations, we introduce the Spectral-Embedded DeepONet (SEDONet), a new DeepONet variant in which the trunk is driven by a fixed Chebyshev spectral dictionary rather than coordinate inputs.
 This non-periodic spectral embedding provides a principled inductive bias tailored to bounded domains, enabling the learned operator to capture fine-scale non-periodic features that are difficult for Fourier-based or MLP-only trunks to represent.
-SEDONet is evaluated on a suite of PDE benchmarks including 2-D Poisson, 1-D Burgers, 1-D Advection-Diffusion, Allen-Cahn dynamics, and the Lorenz-96 chaotic system covering elliptic, parabolic, advective, and multiscale temporal phenomena, all of which can be viewed as canonical problems in computational mechanics.
-Across all datasets, SEDONet consistently achieves the lowest relative $\ell_2$ errors among DeepONet, FEDONet, and SEDONet, with average improvements of 30-40\% over the baseline DeepONet and meaningful gains over Fourier-embedded variants on non-periodic geometries.
-Spectral analyses further show that SEDONet more accurately preserves high-frequency and boundary-localized features, demonstrating the value of Chebyshev embeddings in non-periodic operator learning.
-The proposed architecture offers a simple, parameter-neutral modification to DeepONets, delivering a robust and efficient spectral framework for surrogate modeling of PDEs on bounded domains.
+SEDONet is evaluated on a suite of benchmark problems including the 2-D Poisson equation, 1-D Burgers' equation, 1-D advection-diffusion equation, Allen-Cahn equation, Lorenz-96 chaotic system, and Darcy flow, covering elliptic, hyperbolic, parabolic, chaotic, and multiscale phenomena commonly encountered in computational mechanics.
+Across all benchmarks, SEDONet consistently achieves the lowest or statistically comparable relative $L^2$ errors among DeepONet, FEDONet, and SEDONet, with improvements of up to 54\% over the baseline DeepONet and meaningful gains over Fourier-embedded variants for bounded, non-periodic problems.
+Energy spectrum analyses further demonstrate that SEDONet more accurately preserves intermediate- and high-frequency solution structures.
+In addition, the proposed Chebyshev embedding is successfully extended to the Fourier Neural Operator (FNO), indicating that the underlying spectral representation is not restricted to the DeepONet architecture.
+The proposed framework provides a simple, parameter-neutral modification to DeepONets, delivering a robust and computationally efficient spectral framework for surrogate modeling of nonlinear operators arising in scientific computing.

 \textbf{Keywords:} Scientific Machine Learning (SciML); Neural Operator Learning; Chebyshev spectral embeddings; Deep Operator Networks; Partial Differential Equations.